-From the time it was first released way back in APEX 5.0, The Universal Theme has been a highly customizable feature of Oracle Application Express (APEX).
+From the time it was first released way back in APEX 5.0, The Universal Theme has been a highly customizable feature of Oracle APEX.
 Two new attributes have been added to make it easy to add even more customization to the theme.
 For Regions, Items, and Item Buttons, a Row CSS Class attribute has been added.
 Also, a new attribute, Theme Style CSS Class has been added to Theme Styles.

 Importing applications from ZIP files